antdke/antdke.co/content/posts/2020-12-29--Doing-Nothing-Is-Hard.md

 I get anxious.

 - "Do I have enough time?"
-- "Should I not be working right now?"
+- "Shouldn't I be working right now?"
 - "Why isn't everything happening for me right now?"

 Thankfully, after much self-reflection, in the case of goal-anxiety, I've found that doing _nothing_ is the best option.